iacore/mimalloc-zig/readme.md

 # mimalloc for zig

-source code of mimalloc is bundled as git submodule
+Copy of source code of mimalloc is bundled.

 Usage: